 The Audit Committee also advises the Corporation on the appointment of auditors and their remuneration for audit and non-audit work.
+The external auditors were reappointed in April 2023 following a full tender and selection process overseen by the Audit Committee.
 It has oversight of the arrangements for protecting College assets and for arrangements to ensure value-for-money.
 It also oversees arrangements relating to whistleblowing and dealing with any incidents of fraud.